-For any pizzeria, whether it's a chain or an independent, it is simply a no—brainer that the pizza oven is your most important piece of equipment.
+For any pizzeria, whether it's a chain or an independent, it's simply a no-brainer that the pizza oven is your most important piece of equipment.
 It's the life blood of your business, the keystone that holds it together, the cornerstone on which you build the foundation, the…OK, you get it.
 It's important.
-But knowing it's important and being able to select the right type to fit your business don't necessarily go hand in hand.
+But knowing it's important and being able to choose the right commercial pizza oven for your business don't necessarily go hand in hand.
 There are a few important factors that need to be considered before making this decision.

 How much pizza do you need to produce?